 The ISI Book on Neuroendocrine Tumors (Woltering et al) confirms there are a number of syndromes associated directly and indirectly with NETs and are described as individual syndromes according to their secretory hormones and peptides.
 The reference publication expands on this list to aid diagnoses by including common presentations, associated tumour types and locations and the offending secreting hormones.
 You can see why Neuroendocrine Cancer is a diagnostic challenge!

 a syndrome connected with (mainly) serotonin secreting tumours in certain locations (mainly small intestine, lung, stomach, appendix, rectum).
-The key symptoms include diarrhoea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, and wheezing.
+The key symptoms include diarrhoea, flushing of the skin (particularly the face), stomach cramping, heart problems such as palpitations, fatigue, wheezing.
 The syndrome is actually caused by the release of a number of hormones, in particular Serotonin, Bradykinin, Tachykinin (Substance P), Histamine, and Prostaglandins.
 It’s a real witch’s brew!

 Carcinoid syndrome occurs when biologically active amines and peptides enter the systemic circulation escaping the first pass metabolism of the liver.
 Normally, these bioactive products are inactivated by the liver.
 However, in cases of neuroendocrine tumors with liver metastasis, either these bioactive products are directly released into the systemic circulation, or they escape inactivation due to deranged liver function.

 Less commonly, carcinoid syndrome can occur without liver metastasis in conditions like a primary gut tumor with extensive retroperitoneal nodal metastases, a bronchial or ovarian NET, where it’s possible for bioactive amines to be released directly into the systemic circulation.